-The protest is to be addressed to the Director, Purchasing Department who will direct the research of the protest and prepare findings and conclusions.
+The protest is to be addressed to the Director, Procurement Services Department who will direct the research of the protest and prepare findings and conclusions.

-- If the protest shows merit, the Director, Purchasing Department may convene a fact-finding meeting with the protestor to fully determine the nature of the protest and to make an initial attempt to resolve the disputed conditions.
-Prior to such a meeting, the Purchasing Department may seek the University Counsel’s opinion as well as factual statements from the requiring department.
-It will be the preference of the Purchasing Department to bring the protest to a conclusion – by mutual agreement – at the time of its meeting with the protestor without inhibiting the proposed award or nullifying the actual award.
+- ♦ If the protest shows merit, the Director, Procurement Services Department may convene a fact-finding meeting with the protestor to fully determine the nature of the protest and to make an initial attempt to resolve the disputed conditions.
+Prior to such a meeting, the Procurement Services Department may seek the University Counsel’s opinion as well as factual statements from the requiring department.
+It will be the preference of the Procurement Services Department to bring the protest to a conclusion – by mutual agreement – at the time of its meeting with the protestor without inhibiting the proposed award or nullifying the actual award.

 In the case of an appeal within the University, the Assistant Vice Chancellor shall render the final decision to the protestor.
 This action may be preceded by a briefing of the Vice Chancellor for Business Affairs.
 Such correspondence will clearly evidence that it is the “final decision” and fully prescribe the final resolution.